-The Australian Government’s Protective Security Policy Framework (PSPF)
+PSPF – The Australian Government’s Protective Security Policy Framework

-Your CEO needs to report to the portfolio minister at the end of this financial year about whether the agency meets the requirements, including ASD’s top four (more about that later).
+Your CEO needs to report to the portfolio minister at the end of each financial year.
+He or she signs off as to whether the agency meets the requirements of the PSPF.
 The report is also copied to the Auditor-General and the Secretary of the Attorney-General’s Department.
-If there are gaps, it is also made available to DSD and ASIO.
+If there are gaps, it is also made available to ACSC and ASIO.